Volunteer Positions & Descriptions

 SETUP

 These volunteers will need to have areas ready 30 minutes prior to the start of meet warm-ups.
-This includes: moving chairs, tables, assisting with team tent set-up, hanging sponsorship signage, setting out watches and clipboards for timers, setting out DQ slips and clipboards for judges, setting up coaches’ chairs, preparing the computer desk, etc.
+This includes: moving chairs, tables, assisting with team tent set-up, hanging sponsorship signage, setting up equipment and concessions, etc.

 MEET BREAKDOWN